muhammedbaris/Data_Analysis/README.md

 - **SQL (planned)**: For relational modeling if scaled

 ---
-📊 Key Insights
+## 📊 Key Insights

-    📈 Netflix consistently leads the market ever since the first appearance of the streaming business.
+- 📈 **Netflix** consistently leads the market ever since the first appearance of the streaming business.

-    📉 Amazon Prime is catching the leader at a fast pace thanks to their alternative business model.
+- 📉 **Amazon Prime** is catching the leader at a fast pace thanks to its alternative business model.

-    📉 Disney+ saw a decline in subscribers after 2023, yet maintained strong ARPU due to pricing models.
+- 📉 **Disney+** saw a decline in subscribers after 2023, yet maintained strong ARPU due to pricing models.

-    ⚖️ WBD holds a stable position, but lacks momentum in both subscriber growth and value creation.
+- ⚖️ **WBD** holds a stable position, but lacks momentum in both subscriber growth and value creation.

-    🍏 Apple TV+ shows steady ARPU growth, but still lags behind in scale and long-term user retention.
+- 📊 **Apple TV+** shows steady ARPU growth, but still lags behind in scale and long-term user retention.

 ---